TaKorea Cocina helps tamale vendors by buying out their supply while also feeding the homeless

 CHICAGO (WLS) -- Chicago restaurant owner Robert Magiet of TaKorea Cocina is helping out local tamale vendors by buying all their supply while also feeding the homeless.

-"I'm going out every morning and buying out tamale vendors so they can go home and get out of the cold for the day," said Magiet.
+"I'm going out every morning and buying out tamale vendors so they can go home and get out of the cold for the day," Magiet said.

-He's been doing it with help of the community through donations.
+He's been doing it with help of donations from the community .
 So far Magiet said he's helped over 10 vendors.

 TaKorea Cocina helps tamale vendors by buying out their supply while also feeding the homeless